ludus-leonis/FreeBeeGee/docs/INSTALL.md

 ### Uploads

-Snapshot uploads are disabled by default.
+Snapshot (savegame) uploads are disabled by default.
 To enable them, set `snapshotUploads` to `true`.

 You can change the maximum upload file size via the `server.json` (see above).
 You also have to make sure that your PHP config file (`php.ini`) and/or your Apache/Proxy server settings allow that amount, too.

 ## Upgrading

 While FreeBeeGee is still a Zero-version (v0.x), no upgrade docs are provided.
 Internal things might change at any time, even rooms will break between versions.
 Download rooms you want to keep as snapshots, do a fresh install and recreate the rooms from the snapshots till we reach v1.0.
+FreeBeeGee tries to auto-upgrade snapshots if possible.